-• Executive Committee: Mr Oshima is the Chairman of this Committee, which is attended by all executive Directors and the other General Managers and Co-General Managers of the Bank.
+- Executive Committee: Mr Oshima is the Chairman of this Committee, which is attended by all executive Directors and the other General Managers and Co-General Managers of the Bank.
 The Co-General Managers of Audit Department attend Committee meetings as non-members.
 The Executive Committee is responsible for the supervision and management of the Bank's daily operations and for overseeing the work of the Risk Committees.
 The Executive Committee meets monthly and reports to the Board of Directors.

-• Audit, Risk and Compliance Committee: The members of the Audit, Risk and Compliance Committee are the non-executive Directors, with Mr Ross acting as Chairman.
+The Bank's non-executive Directors receive a copy of the agenda, papers and minutes of all Executive Committee meetings. - Audit, Risk and Compliance Committee: The members of the Audit, Risk and Compliance Committee are the non-executive Directors, with Mr Ross acting as Chairman.
 At the invitation of the Committee Chairman, Mr Oshima, Mr Jameson and Mr Nakamura also attend Committee meetings.
-The relevant members of executive management also attend Committee meetings, including: the Co-General Managers of Audit Department, the Co-Chief Risk Officers, the Chief Compliance Officer, the Money Laundering Reporting Officer and the Head of Finance.
+The relevant members of executive management are also invited to attend Committee meetings, including: the Co-General Managers of Audit Department, the Co-Chief Risk Officers, the Chief Compliance Officer, the Money Laundering Reporting Officer and the Head of Planning Department Finance and Control Group.
 A representative of the external auditors is also required to attend a minimum of two meetings per annum.
-The Co-General Managers of Audit Department and the Co-Chief Risk Officers have direct access at any time to the Committee members.
+The Co-General Manager of Planning Department Legal and Compliance Department and General Counsel, the Co-General Managers of Audit Department, the Co-Chief Risk Officers, the Chief Compliance Officer and the Money Laundering Reporting Officer have direct access at any time to the Committee members.

-The Audit, Risk and Compliance Committee is principally responsible for considering the Bank's risk management structure and systems, the main areas of risk faced by the Bank, conduct risk and regulatory issues, annual financial statements, external audit arrangements, Internal Audit and Credit Review oversight, monitoring the Bank's risk management and internal control systems, and the appointment and dismissal of the senior management members of the Audit Department.
-It also receives a report on the major areas of discussion at Risk Committee meetings.
+The Audit, Risk and Compliance Committee is principally responsible for considering the Bank's risk management structure and systems, the main areas of risk faced by the Bank, conduct risk and regulatory issues, annual financial statements, external audit arrangements, Internal Audit and Credit Review oversight, monitoring the Bank's risk management and internal control systems, and the appointment and dismissal of the Co-General Managers of Audit Department.
+The Committee is also responsible for considering whistleblowing reports and for assessing the effectiveness of the Bank's whistleblowing arrangements.
+The Committee also receives a report on the major areas of discussion at Risk Committee meetings.
 The Audit, Risk and Compliance Committee meets quarterly and reports to the Board of Directors.

-• Remuneration and Human Resources Committee: The members of the Remuneration and Human Resources Committee are the non-executive Directors, with Ms Harwerth acting as Chairman.
-Mr Oshima, Mr Nakamura and the Head of Human Resources also attend Committee meetings as participants in discussion.
+• Remuneration and Human Resources Committee: The members of the Remuneration and Human Resources Committee are the non-executive Directors, with Ms Powers-Freeling acting as Chairman.
+Mr Oshima, Mr Nakamura and the Head of Human Resources Group also attend Committee meetings as participants in discussion.